mohd-afeef-badri/psd/demos/soildynamics/fast-track-tutorials.md

 ### Parallel 3D with top-ii-vol meshing with 4 MPI processes ###

-Single dirichlet at the bottom and using GFP.
+Single Dirichlet at the bottom and using GFP.

 ```bash
 PSD_PreProcess -dimension 3 -problem soildynamics -model linear \